Biodiversity Net Gain 2023: What developers need to know

 Biodiversity net gain will apply from November 2023 for all projects in the Town and Country Planning Act 1990 unless they are exempt.
 It will then apply to small sites in April 2024.

 Biodiversity net gain 2023 will affect developers as planning applications to obtain planning permission from local planning authorities may be rejected if the proposals do not reach the required BNG standards.
+Biodiversity net gain is already being requested for some nationally significant infrastructure projects in the UK.

 The Environment Act 2021

 The Environment Bill was passed in 2021, and BNG will soon become legally binding through the forthcoming Environment Act in 2023.
 On the 21st of February 2023, the Government published its long-awaited response to its mandatory BNG consultation in January 2022.
+BNG is expected to become mandatory for all developments in January 2024.

-Within The Environment Act, it aims to include a range of environmental improvements.
+Within The Environment Act it aims to include a range of environmental improvements.
 These include the following:

 - Improve the development of effective conservation covenants